Writing a Claimant Statement for SSDI Appeal

 Frequently Asked Questions

-TL;DR: A claimant statement describes how your condition affects daily life in your own words.
-Be specific: use time durations, distances, and concrete examples.
-Describe a typical day hour by hour, explain what you can no longer do, and detail your worst days.
+A claimant statement describes how your condition affects your daily life in your own words.
+Be specific and use time durations, distances, and concrete examples to give the decision-maker a clear picture of your life.

 What to Cover?